Rwanda – Progress from our Counselling Project for Survivors of the 1994 Genocide

 - 1,304 people attended monthly clinics

-- 25 Self Help Groups were formed with a total of 482 members
+- 25 Self Help Groups were formed with a total of 482 members; and

-- 48 Community Education Sessions reached 4,629 people
+- 48 Community Education Sessions were carried out, including 4 in schools – these reached 4,629 people

 In Uganda – Progress from our Community Counselling Outreach Project in Patongo